Using the Time Tool

 Visualizing an access in the 3D Graphics window

-You can use the Timeline View's gray pointer and the 3D Graphic window to visualize access between NOAA satellites and the distress location.
+Use the Timeline View's gray pointer and the 3D Graphics window to visualize access between the NOAA satellites and the distress location.

 1. Bring the 3D Graphics window to the front.